 According to the indictments, one probe targets insider information used to bet on NBA games, often via the following:

 In one cited example, Rozier is alleged to have tipped off associates that he would exit a game early, enabling large bets on his underperformance.
 The second investigation focuses on rigged poker games linked to Mafia-type operations.
-Billups and others are accused of participating in cheating schemes that involved the following incidents:
+Billups and others are accused of participating in cheating schemes that involved the following incidents, which stand in stark contrast to the online poker fundamentals taught to players in fair, transparent environments.:

 The timing of the investigation comes amid explosive growth in sports gambling across the U.S. Since the legalization of major online sports betting markets following the 2018 Supreme Court decision, the industry has expanded rapidly.